krahets/hello-algo/en/docs/chapter_array_and_linkedlist/array.md

 ### 3. &nbsp; Inserting Elements

-Array elements are stored "tightly adjacent" in memory, with no space between them to store any additional data.
-As shown in Figure 4-3, if we want to insert an element in the middle of an array, we need to shift all elements after that position backward by one position, and then assign the value to that index.
+Array elements are packed tightly together in memory, with no extra space between them for additional data.
+As shown in Figure 4-3, if we want to insert an element in the middle of an array, we need to shift all subsequent elements one position to the right and then assign the value at that index.

 ![Example of inserting an element into an array](array.assets/array_insert_element.png){ class="animation-figure" }

 <p align="center"> Figure 4-3 &nbsp; Example of inserting an element into an array </p>

-It is worth noting that since the length of an array is fixed, inserting an element will inevitably cause the element at the end of the array to be "lost".
+It is worth noting that since the length of an array is fixed, inserting an element will inevitably push the last element out of the array.
 We will leave the solution to this problem for discussion in the "List" chapter.

 === "Python"